sstur/git-http/man/git-http.1.md

 :	Uploads files which have changed since last upload.

 `catchup`
-:	Uploads the .git-ftp.log file only.
-We have already uploaded the files to remote host with a different program and want to remember its state by uploading the .git-ftp.log file.
+:	Uploads the .git-http.log file only.
+We have already uploaded the files to remote host with a different program and want to remember its state by uploading the .git-http.log file.

 `show`
 :	Downloads last uploaded SHA1 from log and hooks \`git show\`.